mutaal-khan/Mutaal-Khan/README.md

 # <img alt="[KHAN] Header png" width="42px" src="https://github.com/Mutaal-Khan/Mutaal-Khan/blob/main/src/hi.gif" /> Hi, I am Mutaal Khan
 I am pursuing my goals and developing my talent with love and effort.
 I am glad we are here together and we are trying to make progress.
-I am on track to become a Software Engineer.
+I am on track to become a Software Engineer and be a part of this supportive community.
 <!--
     ------------------------------
     Section: Technologies & Tools